turksmathstuff/turksmathstuff.github.io/calccd.md

 * [Here's a link](https://drive.google.com/file/d/1ql_V7Kccb0S-1CW4FB2H5XJn-A-oaQbC/view?usp=sharing) to the Problem Sets for these notes.

 ## Notes 17
 Calculus of polar coordinates.
 First you need to really get good at non-calculus related polar coordinates.
 You might want to review [Notes 16 from Math Analysis](https://docs.google.com/open?id=0B11F_FpivrRiZDNjNTE1NTgtODg3NC00Zjg0LTg5NjYtODlkMTAzZjIyYmIz) for basic, non-calculus stuff.
-In these notes: common graphs, tangent lines, dr/dt, polar areas.
+[Here's](https://www.youtube.com/playlist?list=PL6iwkLfBjZiyiQKY_ISOpqQOVEB7JpBkn) the videos for those.
+In these notes: common graphs, tangent lines, interpreting derivatives dy/dx, dy/dt, dx/dt, and dr/dt, polar areas.

 * [Here's a link](https://docs.google.com/open?id=0B11F_FpivrRiNmZiYTE0MDgtNDIzNC00NjBkLTgzZjUtMTEzODRkYmQ5YWJk) to the notes.
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZizFSOHjIeZYsn5jLf_xzGU3) to a YouTube playlist of me working through the notes.
 Complete solutions and explanations!
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZiyMBYi1SesX1bBLKthg1EG0) to a YouTube playlist of additional videos about these notes.
-* [Here's a link]() to the Problem Sets for these notes.

 ***
 **Nothing after this point will be on the AP Calculus BC Exam!**